babakDoraniArab/Juri/README.md

     to add dns name to route53 we can use `external DNS`

+### tip

+security groups are created and I've connected Kubernetes to the specified security groups with annotations. it goes and create a LoadBalancer on AWS and connect it to the Kubernetes.

+### other solution

+    there are other solutions too. we can go for ALB with ingress controller . we need extra deployment for ingress controller

 ## create kub config
 check your kube config first